-One that requires no high-level cooking skills.
-And that you don’t have to turn the oven on for.
-Just in case you still have a kernel of doubt😉, it’s also a fun way to eat your vegetables because – it has handles.
+A side that requires no high-level cooking skills.
+And that you don’t have to turn the oven on to make.
+Just in case you still have a kernel of doubt😉, it’s also a fun way to eat your vegetables because—it has handles.

 And once you’ve experienced how easy and delectable sweet summer corn off the grill is, it’s the only way you’ll ever want to cook it.